hakehash/vimrc/README.md

 # vimrc
-My dotfiles of Vim, Neovim, nvi, and nano which compatible with Cygwin and WSL.
+My dotfiles of Vim, Neovim, nvi, elvis, and nano which compatible with Cygwin and WSL.
 There is no error detected even if you are using vim.tiny!
 (Of course I strongly recommend you to use Huge version of Vim :)
 Syntax files of BveTs Map and LS-PrePost are also included.